mounikamarreddy/NLP-for-Telugu-Language/README.md

 }

-# citation for using the Telug graph based embeddings.
+# citation for using the Telugu graph based embeddings.
 @article{marreddy2022multi,
   title={Multi-Task Text Classification using Graph Convolutional Networks for Large-Scale Low Resource Language}, author={Marreddy, Mounika and Oota, Subba Reddy and Vakada, Lakshmi Sireesha and Chinni, Venkata Charan and Mamidi, Radhika},